dsccommunity/xWindowsEventForwarding/ReadMe.md

 --------

 ### Unreleased

-* Converted appveyor.yml to install Pester from PSGallery instead of from Chocolatey.
+* Updated appveyor.yml to the default template.
+* Activated the GitHub App Stale on the GitHub repository
+* Resolved lint errors.
+* Added unit test template to folder Tests\Unit.

 ### 1.0.0.0

 * Initial release of xWindowsEventForwarding module with following modules:
   * xWEFCollector
   * xWEFSubscription

 Examples
 --------